husseinaluie/FlowSieve/paper.md

 # Summary of Software

 The core features of `FlowSieve` are:
-1) computes coarse-grained scalar and vector fields for arbitary filter scales, in both Cartesian and spherical coordinates
+1) computes coarse-grained scalar and vector fields for arbitrary filter scales, in both Cartesian and spherical coordinates,
-2) built-in diagnostics for oceanographic settings, including kinetic energy (KE), KE cascades, vorticity, divergence
+2) built-in diagnostics for oceanographic settings, including kinetic energy (KE), KE cascades, vorticity, divergence, etc.,
-3) built-in post-processing tools compute temporal and region averages, for an arbitrary number of custom user-specified regions [ avoiding storage concerns when handling large datasets ]
+3) built-in post-processing tools compute region averages for an arbitrary number of custom user-specified regions [ avoiding storage concerns when handling large datasets ], and
-4) includes Helmholtz-decomposition scripts to allow careful coarse-graining on the sphere [ i.e. to maintain commutativity with derivatives ]
+4) includes Helmholtz-decomposition scripts to allow careful coarse-graining on the sphere [ i.e. to maintain commutativity with derivatives ].

 `FlowSieve` is written in C++, with some python user-friendliness scripts included.
 Input and output files are netCDF.